ItsIzakB/P2PMessaging/README.md

 # P2PMessaging

-A full stack application that
+A full stack application that leverages DES